COLLECTION GUIDES

 Collection Description

-The family correspondence encompasses a broad range of topics, including politics, family deaths and religion.
-The women in the Sedgwick family are heavily represented in the collection, in particular their involvement in education, both as pupils and teachers, travel in the United States and abroad, and the Civil War on the home front.
+The family correspondence encompasses a broad range of topics, including politics, family deaths, and religion.
+The women in the Sedgwick family are heavily represented in the collection, in particular their involvement in education, both as pupils and teachers; travel in the United States and abroad; and the home front during the Civil War.
 A large section of the correspondence is to or from Katharine Sedgwick Minot, the niece of author Catharine Maria Sedgwick.
 Catherine Maria played an influential role in both Katharine and her daughter Alice's lives.
-Catharine Maria Sedgwick introduced the family to Charles Dickens when he toured America in 1842, and family correspondence documents the reaction and excitement prompted by the event.
+She also introduced the family to Charles Dickens when he toured America in 1842, and family correspondence documents their reaction and excitement around the event.

-William D. Sedgwick's wrote extensively to his mother Elizabeth B. D. Sedgwick during the Civil War, while serving in Company D, the 2nd Massachusetts Volunteer Infantry.
-In his letters he articulates many aspects of the war, including battles, military strategy, daily life as a soldier, and his support of a draft, until his death on the battlefield of Antietam, in 1862.
+William D. Sedgwick's wrote extensively to his mother Elizabeth B. D. Sedgwick while serving in the 2nd Massachusetts Volunteer Infantry, Company D, during the Civil War.
+In his letters, he articulates many aspects of the war, including battles, military strategy, daily life as a soldier, and his support of a draft.

 Arrangement

-The correspondence to and from Elizabeth B. D. Sedgwick (1801-1864), Katharine Sedgwick Minot (1820-1880), William Minot II (1817-1894), Elizabeth D. S. Rackemann (1826-1891), Grace A. S. Bristed (1833-1897), and William D. Sedgwick (1831-1862) is arranged chronologically under these five individuals and their correspondents.
-To avoid overlap, correspondence between Katharine Sedgwick Minot and one of the other main individuals is always placed with the Katharine Sedgwick Minot correspondence.
-Likewise, apart from letters with Katharine Sedgwick Minot, correspondence with these individuals and William Minot II is always organized with his papers.
-Remaining correspondence not related to these individuals is filed in General correspondence.
+Letters to and from the six major correspondents in this collection--Elizabeth B. D. Sedgwick (1801-1864), Katharine Sedgwick Minot (1820-1880), William Minot II (1817-1894), Elizabeth D. S. Rackemann (1826-1891), Grace A. S. Bristed (1833-1897), and William D. Sedgwick (1831-1862)--are arranged into six separate series.
+To avoid overlap, correspondence between Katharine Sedgwick Minot and the other five individuals has been filed in the Katharine Sedgwick Minot series.
+Correspondence between William Minot II and the other individuals has been filed in his series, except for his correspondence with Katharine Sedgwick Minot.

 Acquisition Information

-Katharine Minot Channing (Mrs. Henry Morse Channing) of Sherburn, Massachusetts deposited the Charles Sedgwick papers in May 1952.
-The papers were removed from a larger collection of Minot family papers that included letters by Daniel Davis, Elizabeth Dwight, Catharine Maria Sedgwick and Theodore Sedgwick, as well as correspondence and diaries of William Minot.
-The collection was made a gift to the Massachusetts Historical Society in May 1963.
+Katharine Minot Channing (Mrs. Henry Morse Channing) of Sherburn, Massachusetts, deposited the Charles Sedgwick papers with the MHS in May 1952.
+The papers were removed from a larger collection of Minot family papers that included letters by Daniel Davis, Elizabeth Dwight, Catharine Maria Sedgwick, and Theodore Sedgwick, as well as correspondence and diaries of William Minot.
+The collection was made a gift to the MHS in May 1963.

 Detailed Description of the Collection